Vortx-AI/synthetic-satellite/docs/sustainability/metrics.md

 ## Overview

-This document outlines the key metrics and reporting frameworks used to measure and track the environmental impact of the Vortx Earth Memory System.
+This document simulates the key metrics and reporting frameworks used to measure and track the environmental impact of the Vortx Earth Memory System.

 ## Key Performance Indicators (KPIs)